-The following Management's Discussion and Analysis ("MD&A") of the financial condition and results of the operations of IM Exploration Inc. (formerly Prize Exploration Inc.) (the "Company" or "IM Exploration") constitutes management's review of the factors that affected the Company's financial and operating performance for the fiscal year ended March 31, 2019.
-This MD&A has been prepared in compliance with the requirements of National Instrument 51- 102 - Continuous Disclosure Obligations.
-This MD&A should be read in conjunction with the audited annual financial statements of the Company for the years ended March 31, 2019 and 2018, together with the notes thereto.
+The following Management's Discussion and Analysis ("MD&A") of the financial condition and results of the operations of IM Exploration Inc. (the "Company" or "IM Exploration") constitutes management's review of the factors that affected the Company's financial and operating performance for the fiscal year ended March 31,2020.

+This MD&A has been prepared in compliance with the requirements of Form 51-102F1, in accordance with National Instrument 51-102 - Continuous Disclosure Obligations.
+This MD&A should be read in conjunction with the audited annual financial statements of the Company for the years ended March 31, 2020 and 2019, together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-The results for the fiscal year ended March 31, 2019 are not necessarily indicative of the results that may be expected for any future period.
-Information contained herein is presented as at July 22, 2019 unless otherwise indicated, being the date on which the Company's board of directors approved this MD&A.
+The results for the fiscal year ended March 31, 2020 are not necessarily indicative of the results that may be expected for any future period.
+Information contained herein is presented as at July 28, 2020 unless otherwise indicated.

-The financial statements and the financial data in this MD&A have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The financial statements and the financial data in this MD&A have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").

 For the purposes of preparing this MD&A, management, in conjunction with the Board of Directors, considers the materiality of information.
-Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of IM Exploration's common shares (the "Common Shares"); or (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
+Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of IM Exploration's common shares (the "Common Shares" or "common shares"); or (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
 Management, in conjunction with the Board of Directors, evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.

-Additional information regarding IM Exploration is available under the Company's SEDAR profile at www.sedar.com.
+Additional information relating to IM Exploration Inc. is available under the Company's SEDAR profile at www.sedar.com.